Rush Limbaugh, having more fun than a human being should be allowed to have.

 Absolutely.

-Hey, uh great points on Rubio.
+Hey, great points on Rubio.

-I think the one thing he should have done, one thing he should have done in in his his debate with with Christie is just to to elaborate on the fact that he and Crew that Rubio and Cruz understand that that that uh Obama is nefarious, and it's not an issue of management, to manage it, it's an issue of scope of the scope and the reach and the breadth and the role of the federal government.
+I think the one thing he should have done, one thing he should have done is a debate with Christie is just to elaborate on the fact that he and Cruz, that Rubio and Cruz understand that Obama is nefarious, and it's not an issue of management.

-Like I had it been me, I hate doing this because people when people do no, it's so difficult.
+Had it been me, I hate doing this because when people do it.

-No, I think it's a it's it's it's a scope problem.
+No, I think it's a scope problem.

 I'm not sure Cruz even got the question.